 Military and law enforcement agencies use CZ firearms in many countries worldwide.
 Obviously, the Czech Republic, as the home country of CZ, extensively uses the company’s firearms in its armed forces, including the 805 Bren assault rifle, the standard-issue rifle for the Czech Army.
 The Czech police also use them, including the P-09 pistol.

-But this extends to many other agencies, as well, such as police in Argentina, France, Poland, and Turkey or Military units in Macedonia, Guatemala, Slovakia, and Serbia.
+But this extends to many other agencies, as well, such as police in Argentina, France, Poland, and Turkey, or Military units in Macedonia, Guatemala, Slovakia, and Serbia.
 Armed forces reportedly use them in more than 40 countries across the globe, and the company exports to over 90 countries worldwide.

-Popular CZ Firearms
+Popular CZ Handguns

 The CZ arsenal offers a combination of quality, innovation, and versatility.
 Here’s a look at a few of their most popular guns.
+While the CZ-75 remains the cornerstone of the brand, newer families such as the Shadow 2, TS 2, P-09, and P-10 have carried CZ’s reputation forward into competition, duty, and everyday carry pistols.
+Here’s a look at some of their most popular guns.

 The CZ-75 Pistol

-The CY-75 was introduced in 1975.
+The CZ-75 was introduced in 1975.
 It is a semi-automatic pistol known for its staggered-column magazine, all-steel construction, and hammer-forged barrel.
 It employs a short recoil-operated, locked-breech system using the Browning linkless cam locking system.
 The pistol is known for its double-action/single-action triggers and features a frame-mounted manual safety.

 The CZ 75’s slide rides inside its frame rails, a unique design compared to most semi-auto pistols.
 Early models had shorter slide rails and forged frames, but later models (from 1980 onwards) featured longer slide rails, cast frames, and a “half-cock” safety notch on the hammer.